-Former United States and Costa Rica Men's National Team and LA Galaxy goalkeeper coach Ignacio Hernandez is in his fourth season as Cal Poly's assistant coach and goalkeeper trainer.
+Former United States and Costa Rica Men's National Team and LA Galaxy goalkeeper coach Ignacio Hernandez is in his fifth season as Cal Poly's assistant coach and goalkeeper trainer.

 During Hernandez's first season with Cal Poly in 2015, Wade Hamilton – who earned his second successive Big West Goalkeeper of the Year honor – was selected 61st overall by Portland Timbers in the 2016 MLS SuperDraft.
 As a team in 2015, Cal Poly shipped the third fewest goals (24) among Big West programs.